 This practicum is designed for the First Year Teacher only.
 It provides the beginning professional with supervised experiences in his/her classroom which are necessary at the entry level into the profession.
-Content relates to instructional management systems implementation and other identified needs of the first year teacher as identified by the University Supervisor and the first year teacher.
+Content relates to instructional management systems implementation and other identified needs of the first year teacher as assessed by the University Supervisor and the First Year Teacher.